A Riemann--Hilbert correspondence for infinity local systems: An -quasi-equivalence

-i.e. assign to each k-simplex the integral of the higher holonomy integrated over that simplex (understood as a k-1 family of paths), which is a degree (1-k) homomorphism from the fiber over the endpoint to the fiber over the starting point of the simplex.
-To a 0-simplex this yields a degree 1 map in the fiber over that point which we shall see will be a differential as a result of the flatness of the $\Z$-graded connection.
-To a 1-simplex (a path) we get the usual parallel transport of the underlying graded connection.
+That is, assign to each $k$-simplex the integral of the higher holonomy integrated over that simplex (understood as a $(k-1)$-family of paths).
+The result is a degree-$(1-k)$ homomorphism from the fiber over the endpoint to the fiber over the starting point of the simplex.
+To a $0$-simplex this yields a degree $1$ map in the fiber over that point which we shall see will be a differential as a result of the flatness of the $\Z$-graded connection.
+To a $1$-simplex (a path) we get the usual parallel transport of the underlying graded connection.
 Flatness will imply that this is a cochain map with respect to the differentials on the fibers over the endpoints of the path.